SujitSakore/SujitSakore/README.md

 ## 💫 About Me:
-  - 🔭 I am a third year undergraduate in computer science and engineering at NIT Nagaland.
+  - 🔭 I am a final year undergraduate in computer science and engineering at NIT Nagaland.

   - 🌱  I am a Competitive Programmer, WEB Developer and a Data Scientist.